Azerbaijan snap elections likely to strengthen leader's hold on power | DW | 09.02.2020

 Read more: Opinion: Corruption charges have Council of Europe teetering on the brink of irrelevance

-Opposition leaders and independent analysts have said the new elections allow the president to remove unpopular old elites under the guise of political reforms, while still retaining his party's hold on power.
+Opposition leaders and independent analysts said Sunday's elections allow the president to remove unpopular old elites under the guise of political reforms, while still retaining his party's hold on power.

 The 58-year-old has governed Azerbaijan since 2003 following the death of his father, Soviet-era Communist leader and former KGB general Heydar Aliyev.
 His wife, Mehriban Aliyeva, serves as vice president.

-Fundamental freedoms in the former Soviet republic are "severely limited", according to the Organization for Security and Cooperation in Europe (OSCE), who will oversee the election.
+Fundamental freedoms in the former Soviet republic are "severely limited", according to the Organization for Security and Cooperation in Europe (OSCE), who oversaw the election.

 An OSCE report noted "systematic harassment and criminal prosecution of those who express critical views of the government."

-Around 350 OSCE officials will take part in monitoring the election.
-Over five million people are registered to vote.
+Around 350 OSCE officials monitored the election.
+Over 5 million people were registered to vote.

 More than 1,300 candidates from 19 parties are in the running for a place in the 125-seat, single-house parliament.
 Aliyev's Yeni (New) Azerbaijan party, who previously held a parliamentary majority, is expected to face little challenge this time around.